Chrisyhjiang/Chrisyhjiang/README.md

-# Hi there 👋 I'm Christoher Jiang
+# Hi there 👋 I'm Christopher Jiang

 ## 🎓 Computer Science Student at the [University of Waterloo](https://uwaterloo.ca)